BEYOND Kilimanjaro Charity Trek. 21st to 29th January 2023.

 Distance approx. 40km; driving time: 45 - 60 minutes.

-Upon your arrival at Kilimanjaro Airport, you will be greeted by our transfer driver and taken to the Ameg Lodge in Moshi.
+Upon your arrival at Kilimanjaro Airport, you will be greeted by our transfer driver and taken to our lodge in Moshi.
 The rest of the day is for you to enjoy at leisure.
 Relax at the lodge pool or take a taxi and explore the town of Moshi.
-In the late afternoon you will be met by Oli and the local Kilimanjaro team leaders, who will brief you on your upcoming trek.
-Dinner and overnight at Ameg Lodge.
+In the late afternoon you will be met by Oli and the local Kilimanjaro team leaders, who will brief you on our upcoming trek.
+Dinner and overnight at our lodge.
 Dinner

 Day 2 | Moshi – Machame Gate (1790m) – Machame Camp (3010m)